-- Presets for Force and Speed only can also be saved on the Skycut control panel.
+- Presets can also be saved on the Skycut control panel.
 To create a preset: - ♦ Press the Force/Speed icon to open the Force/Speed screen:

 Make the necessary changes to the SPEED and FORCE settings.
 Select Save and the following screen opens: